love915sss/js-nbed64-base64/README.en.md

 ## 05. nbed64StringEncrypt

-### nbed64StringEncrypt() Be used as Symmetrical encryption string, The data remains unchanged, The key remains unchanged, **Encryption results in Base64 format也不变**
+### nbed64StringEncrypt() Be used as Symmetrical encryption string, The data remains unchanged, The key remains unchanged, **The encryption result remains the same, changeless**

 Function Prototype: